-- CDA-AMC's review of: - RapidAI, including: - 2 cohort studies and 11 diagnostic accuracy studies that assessed the effectiveness and accuracy of RapidAl for detecting stroke - ethics and equity considerations relevant to RapidAI, which were identified through published literature and patient, clinician, and other expert input - digital infrastructure elements of implementation considerations for digital health technologies, including ethics and equity considerations and additional considerations for using AI-enabled medical devices in Canada.
+- CDA-AMC's review of: - RapidAI, including: - 2 cohort studies and 11 diagnostic accuracy studies that assessed the effectiveness and accuracy of RapidAI for detecting stroke - ethics and equity considerations relevant to RapidAI, which were identified through published literature and patient, clinician, and other expert input - digital infrastructure elements of implementation considerations for digital health technologies, including ethics and equity considerations and additional considerations for using AI-enabled medical devices in Canada.

-Using the available evidence, HTERP deliberated on and answered the question, "Should RapidAl be implemented to detect stroke in Canada, and how?"
+Using the available evidence, HTERP deliberated on and answered, "Should RapidAI be implemented to detect stroke in Canada, and how?"